MisterPiggie/MisterPiggie/README.md

 ## Matvey Vikanov

-If i can't build it I don't know it
+If I can't build it I don't know it

 - Systems programmer
 - Currently learning embedded

-- You can see my best projects in pinned repos
+You can see my best projects in pinned repos

 <!--
 **MisterPiggie/MisterPiggie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.